harrylongworth/unity-ufo/README.md

 * changed way interacts with edge of map so teleports..not sure this is good idea.
 Also have toggle to go back to bounce off edge

 #BACKLOG - Wish List for v0.2:
-* Complete = Release v0.2
+* Complete = Test for Release

+##As a result of testing add scope:
+* add big collision barriers/objects to layout to increase complexity - use as map edge so obvious that are hitting egde of map.
+Added to scope as is confusing in current configuration (player doesn't know what is happening when hit edge of map).

 #FUTURE (Product Backlog):
-* add big collision barriers/objects to layout to increase complexity - use as map edge to introduce player to (=special type of Target)

 * add ability to have different target sets (levels)
 * add additional target/pickup types in additional scenes (colour, shapes, numbers, letters (upper/lower), words, food, furniture, animals, people) + ability for teacher to add / remove from "game"
  - will require refactor of target prefab and work out what to do about audio for each target
 * add option to randomise target order
-* edge of map objects
 * Game GUI (Pause, Settings, Login/Player Select, Save Progress, results)
 * visual indicator of game over
 * add own background music